pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/13_Perspectives.md

 Perspectives allow to create different views in the backend UI and even customize the standard perspective.
 This feature could be combined with the configuration options already available for the [Custom Views](../05_Objects/01_Object_Classes/05_Class_Settings/11_Custom_Views.md).

-Please be aware that if combined with custom views, the custom view settings must be defined in the customviews.php.The link is accompished via the ID.
+Please be aware that if combined with custom views, the custom view settings must be defined in the `customviews.php`.
+The link is accomplished via the ID.

 You can define: